 - You are welcome to take pushchairs around the exhibits

-- Indoor and outdoor spaces, most are accessible for pushchairs and wheelchairs (please find details here)
+- Indoor and outdoor spaces, most are accessible for pushchairs and wheelchairs.
+Please visit our Access page for more details

 - Lift access to all three main floors